Mackenzie River husky: Behavior

-Contemporary sources described the MacKenzie River Husky as a solid and dependable dogs, rarely aggressive towards humans but prone to scuffles with other dogs.
+Contemporary sources described the Mackenzie River Husky as solid and dependable dogs, rarely aggressive towards humans but prone to scuffles with other dogs.
 They make poor watchdogs but enjoy their work as sled dogs.

 History

 The Mackenzie River husky breed emerged in the mid-1800s during a demand for larger, stronger sled dogs.
-At this time, Hudson’s Bay Company administrator George Simpson provided incentives to reduce staffing and improve efficiency, encouraging mushers to demand larger, stronger dogs capable of longer distances and heavier cargoes.
+At this time, Hudson's Bay Company administrator George Simpson provided incentives to reduce staffing and improve efficiency, encouraging mushers to demand larger, stronger dogs capable of longer distances and heavier cargoes.
 To meet this demand, dog mushers began intentionally mixing indigenous North American sled dogs with European drafting breeds, such as mastiffs, Newfoundland Dogs, Saint Bernards and similar breeds.
 The term Mackenzie River husky has been applied to various dog populations in the Arctic and sub-Arctic regions of Canada and Alaska.